blinkletter/UsingGAMESS/docs/_sources/7_Butadiene.md

 **MacMolPlt* display with frequencies and vectors.*
 ```

 The frequency list is shown below.
 The letter “i” after the first frequency indicates that it is imaginary.
 Don’t trust the numbers too much but I am impressed that we are within the ball park.
-For example the C–H stretch frequencies should be in the 3040-3100 cm$^{–1}$ range and the calculation finds them near 3350 cm$^{–1}$.
+For example, the C–H stretch frequencies should be in the 3040-3100 cm<sup>–1</sup> range and the calculation finds them near 3350 cm<sup>–1</sup>.
 Not bad.

 ```{code-block}
 ---